Blockstream/gdk/docs/source/gdk-json.rst

 .. include:: examples/get_settings_singlesig_liquid.json

 :altimeout: The time in seconds before the wallet should time out and disconnect.
 Defaults to ``5``.
 :csvtime: Multisig Only.
 The number of blocks before CSV UTXOs expire.
 Defaults to the highest value in the ``"csv_buckets"`` list in the network's :ref:`network`.
+Can only be set from a full session.
 :nlocktime: Multisig Only.
 The number of blocks before P2SH UTXOs expire.
 Defaults to ``12960``, must be between ``144`` and ``200000``.
+Can only be set from a full session.
 :required_num_blocks: The number of blocks to use for the default transaction fee estimate.
 Defaults to ``12``.
 :sound: Whether the wallet should enable notification sounds if supported.
 Defaults to ``true``.
 :unit: The users preferred unit for displaying coin amounts.
 Defaults to ``"BTC"``, must be one of ``"btc"``, ``"mbtc"``, ``"ubtc"``, ``"bits"`` or ``"sats"``.
 :notifications/email_login: Multisig Only.
 Whether to email the user whenever a login is made.
 Defaults to ``false``.
+Can only be set from a full session.
 :notifications/email_incoming: Multisig Only.
 Whether to email notifications of incoming transactions.
 Defaults to ``false``.
+Can only be set from a full session.
 :notifications/email_outgoing: Multisig Only.
 Whether to email notifications of outgoing transactions.
 Defaults to ``false``.
+Can only be set from a full session.
 :pricing/currency: The users preferred fiat currency for displaying fiat amounts.
 Defaults to ``"USD"``, must be one of the values returned in :ref:`currencies` for the chosen ``"exchange"``.
 :pricing/exchange: The users preferred exchange source for fiat pricing.
 Defaults to ``"BITSTAMP"``, must be one of the ``"per_exchange"`` keys returned in :ref:`currencies`.